py5coding/py5book/integrations/matplotlib.md

 Non-numeric values will bypass the Colormap functionality.

-Matplotlib colormaps typically don't have transparency except for "bad" or invalid data values.
-If you use this Color Mode feature and pass alpha values, as we did in here with the variable `y`, the alpha value will replace that of the color that comes out of the colormap.
+Matplotlib colormaps typically don't have transparency except for "bad" or invalid data values, which by the way seem to be fully transparent for many of the colormaps (and this may not be what you want or expect.)
+But anyhow, if you use this Color Mode feature and pass alpha values, as we did in here with the variable `y`, the alpha value will replace that of the color that comes out of the colormap.

-Anyhow, here's a screenshot of what this example looks like.
+Here's a screenshot of what this example looks like.
 As you can see, the colors blend from left to right and the transparency varies from top to bottom.

 ```{code-cell} ipython3
 ---